 This is a transcript from the video series Anthropology and the Study of Humanity.
 Watch it now, on The Great Courses Plus.

-Second of all, these small communities were migratory… and this allowed them to go where the food was.
+Second, these small communities were migratory… and this allowed them to go where the food was.

 Learn more about archaeology and human tools

-Put simply, the agricultural transformation was a widespread human response to the changing ecological, technological, biological and cultural lives of humans.
+Put simply, the agricultural transformation was a widespread human response to the changing ecological, technological, biological, and cultural lives of humans.

 The Role of Evolution